allotropeinc/nitrogen/README.md

 ## Auto-update

-In order to support auto-update, you'll have to provide a `config.json`.
-A blank one is not currently available, but it's a simple format:```json
+In order to support auto-update, you'll have to modify the `config.json`.
+A blank one can be found at `config.default.json`.
-{
-	"secret": "literally any string, gó c®azÿ"
-}```

 Put any string as the `secret` - the backend won't care, as it's using HMAC, which isn't picky about secrets.
 These are used to verify the payloads sent by the webhook you'll need to create ([WebHook documentation](https://developer.github.com/webhooks/#payloads)).

 Once you've decided on a secret, go to the settings of your repository, navigate to Webhooks, and create a new webhook.
 Set the URL to wherever you're putting Nitrogen, plus `/api/github`.